mdn/stumptown-content/content/en-US/api/LayoutShift/LayoutShift.md

 **`LayoutShift.sources`**

-Returns an array of the elements that were shifted.
+Returns an array of `LayoutShiftAttribution` objects with information on the elements that were shifted.

 ## Methods